sympy/sympy/doc/src/guides/contributing/dependencies.md

   functions using `lambdify(modules='tensorflow')`.

 - **NumExpr**: [NumExpr](https://github.com/pydata/numexpr) is a fast
-  numerical expression evaluator for NumPy. `lambdify` can produce TensorFlow compatible functions using `lambdify(modules='numexpr')`.
+  numerical expression evaluator for NumPy. `lambdify` can produce NumExpr compatible functions using `lambdify(modules='numexpr')`.

 - **mpmath**: `lambdify` can also produce mpmath compatible functions.
 Note